 We’ve already discussed the questionable water quality, the hazards, and the risk of a fine.
 Yet, every summer Amsterdammers are seen swimming in the canals.
 And when you’re faced with a blistering hot Dutch summer (like in recent years) sometimes people take a risk.

 So can you swim in the canal?
 Ultimately, it’s your decision.
 But keep in mind that the water isn’t particularly clean, safe, and swimming isn’t legal.
 Getting in and out of the canals can also be problematic given the height, but there are often ropes for this — don’t just walk across people’s boats.
 Whatever you choose, make sure you make an informed decision.

-The past few summers in the Netherlands have seen shockingly hot heatwaves that have left residents looking for other ways to cool off — particularly considering the lack of airconditioning in Dutch houses.
+The past few summers in the Netherlands have seen shocking heatwaves that have left residents looking for other ways to cool off — particularly considering the lack of air conditioning in Dutch houses.
 Luckily, if you decide not to take the risk of swimming in a canal in Amsterdam, you have some great other options inside and outside of the city.